-We do not accept products directly from manufacturers; we use our own funds to purchase the same “off-the-shelf” products that you do.
+We never accept free manufacturer samples; we use our own funds to purchase the same “off the shelf” products that you do.
 After we’ve put them through their paces in the BestReviews lab, we donate them to charity.

 Nina is a longtime gourmet chef, interior designer/decorator, and events planner.
 She has accomplished all of this in addition to maintaining a stellar career as a healthcare executive, where she helps alter the course of people’s lives via preventive care and healthy living.
 Nina’s hobbies include learning new recipes, planning and executing amazing dinners to impress local chefs, and hiking around the world.